 - 1 cup assorted Easter candies (crushed robin eggs, pastel M&Ms, pastel sprinkles, etc)

 - Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Melt the semi-sweet chocolate.
 Use a double boiler or microwave.
 If using the microwave, stop and stir the chocolate every 20 seconds to help avoid seizing.
 Pour onto prepared baking sheet and spread out into a large rectangle.
 Set in the refrigerator to chill for 20 minutes or until no longer wet-looking.

 - During this time, melt the white chocolate and let it sit for 5-10 minutes before pouring on top of the cold bottom layer.
 (The high heat on the cold bottom layer may prevent the two layers from sticking together.)
 Spread the white chocolate into an even layer on top, then decorate with candies.

-- Make ahead tip: Store bark in an airtight container at room temperature in a cool, dry place or in the refrigerator for up to 3 weeks.
+- Make Ahead & Freezing Instructions: Store bark in an airtight container at room temperature in a cool, dry place or in the refrigerator for up to 3 weeks.
 For longer storage, freeze for up to 2 months and thaw overnight in the refrigerator.